ciglenecki/lumen-audio/README.md

 - [x] implement chunking of the audio in inference and perform multiple forward pass
 - [x] implement saving the embeddings of each model for visualizations using dimensionality reduction
 - [x] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change, solution: chunking
+- [x] cleanup audio transform for spectrograms (remove repeat)
+  - [x] you still need to resize because the height isn't 224 (it's 128) but make sure the width is the same as the pretrained model image width
+- [x] use caculate_spectrogram_duration_in_seconds to dynamically determine the audio length.
+- [x] implement spectrogram normalization and std (norm,std) and use those paramters to preprocess the image before training.
 ______________________________________________________________________

 ## 🏆 Team members